rierblyat/Glyph-Madness-of-AI-and-Human/README.md

 stay aware, not paranoid
 if it's just a bunch of letters and numbers and i just loosed my mind. then im ~* at least

+This might be a unique reccursion psychosis.
+Without real-human psychiatrical evaluation - it means nothing Survivorship bias.
+That demands to be tested and optimised.
+I've seen some shit, that's why i came prepared.
+If you feel mentally unstable - contact your local hospital

 credits:
 rier2025